-Prompts in LLMs are generally categorized into two types: \textit{user prompt} and \textit{system prompt}.
-User prompt refers to the input provided by end-user that is meant to get a specific response from language model.
-System prompt refers to input or instruction provided by the system or developer that is meant to configure the model behavior or guide its response in a specific direction.
-In real world applications, system prompt does not have to be explicitly defined in an API call to the LLMs.
-It can be incorporated with user prompt as a whole sentence, or automatically introduced as the initial statement when performing recurring tasks in a conversational context.
-We refer to such a system prompts as an \textit{implicit system prompt}.
-Figure \ref{fig:fig1} provides examples of implicit system prompts.
+The proliferation of LLMs has heightened security concerns, with popular commercial platforms (e.g., ChatGPT, Gemini) exhibiting vulnerabilities such as data poisoning and jailbreaks~\citep{cmujailbreak, vendordatapoisoning, poisoningtrend}.
+This risk extends across the entire LLM ecosystem, where studies show data abuse and privacy violations are are frequently reported~\citep{llmappstore, openaipluginsecurity, llmecosystemmobile}.
+The prompt-based interaction model of LLM blurs the boundary between commands and data~\citep{indirectpromptinjection}, creating new attack vectors that can compromise the entire software system.

-The security impacts of user prompt and system prompt \textit{differ significantly}.
-When a user prompt is injected, the model output is compromised only for that breached user input or similar types of input.
-In contrast, when system prompt is poisoned, the model is vulnerable to persistent attacks, potentially affecting all subsequent user interactions.
-To make matters worse, such attack can be more subtle and resilient, invalidating advanced prompting techniques and evading detection.
+Prompts in LLMs are typically categorized into two types: \textit{user prompt} and \textit{system prompt}.
+User prompt refers to the input provided by the end-user that is meant to get a specific response from language model.
+System prompt refers to the instruction provided by the system or developer that is meant to configure the model behavior or guide its response in specific directions.
+Their security implications differ significantly.
+While malicious user prompt has localized, ephemeral effect on a single output, poisoning the system prompt creates a subtle and resilient vulnerability that persistently affects all subsequent user interactions, undermining advanced prompting techniques and evading defenses.

 However, existing research primarily focuses on attack vectors targeting user prompt and model output.
-For example, \textit{prompt injection} attack \cite{promptinjection} embeds malicious instructions within user prompt to induce the LLM to execute unintended actions while ignoring the original system prompt. \textit{Model inversion} attack \cite{modelinversion} aims to extract sensitive data from model output by carefully crafting user prompt to bypass safety check.
-Other related studies either empirically examine the security of LLM-integrated applications \cite{llmappstore} or investigate the poisoning of one specific prompting technique, such as RAG \cite{poisonedrag}.
-Up to this date, there has been no dedicated/systematic studies on system prompt poisoning, regarding what it is, how it leads to attacks against LLMs, and what effects/consequences it may cause.
+For example, \textit{prompt injection} attack~\citep{promptinjection} embeds malicious instructions within user prompt, inducing the LLM to disregard the original system prompt and execute unintended actions. \textit{Model inversion} attack~\citep{modelinversion} aims to extract sensitive data from model output by carefully crafting user prompt to bypass safety check.
+Other related studies either empirically study the security of LLM-integrated applications~\citep{llmappstore} or investigate the poisoning of one specific prompting technique, such as RAG~\citep{poisonedrag}.
+To date, there have been no systematic studies on system prompt poisoning, regarding what it is, how it leads to attacks against LLMs, and what consequences it may cause.